 Age-Related Changes

-By age 50, approximately 50% of men and 25% of women experience noticeable hair thinning (Mayo Clinic)
+Epidemiology: By age 50, approximately 50% of men and 25% of women demonstrate clinically significant hair thinning.

 Nutritional Deficiencies